YyzHarry/SubpopBench/README.md

 ## Acknowledgements
 This code is partly based on the open-source implementations from [DomainBed](https://github.com/facebookresearch/DomainBed) and [multi-domain-imbalance](https://github.com/YyzHarry/multi-domain-imbalance).
+Some of the code for loading self-supervised initial weights for image architectures were taken from [spurious_feature_learning](https://github.com/izmailovpavel/spurious_feature_learning).

 ## Citation